James Ibori released from UK prison - Nigeria Today

 James Ibori released from UK prison

-Former governor of Delta State, Mr James Ibori, has been released from a prison in the United Kingdom.
-He was released on Wednesday afternoon upon a court order.
-The former governor’s release was confirmed to Channels Television by his spokesman, Mr Tony Eluemunor.
-Mr Ibori was sentenced by a United Kingdom’s court to prison for […]

-The post James Ibori released from UK prison appeared first on Nigerian Pilot: Nigerian Newspaper.
+The post James Ibori released from UK prison appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG